How Much Does an Executive Assistant Cost? (2026 Guide)

 2. In-House Executive Assistants

 In-house EAs are full-time employees recruited through your HR process.
-They work directly with you (on-site or remotely as part of your team), handling complex responsibilities: strategic planning, calendar management, project coordination, and serving as a trusted advisor.
+They work directly with you, handling complex responsibilities including strategic planning, stakeholder communication, and operational oversight.

 3. Remote Executive Assistants (Virtual EAs)